KDE/kmymoney/README.md

 # KMyMoney

 KMyMoney is an open-source personal finance software, part of the [KDE software](https://kde.org) family.
-Written in C++ and Qt, available for all major platforms: *NIX/BSD/Windows and macOS.
+Written in C++ and Qt, available for all major platforms: Linux, Windows, BSD and macOS.

 ## Download and Help